chronicweirdo/blog/_posts/2018/2018-03-26-java-cloud-apps-2.md

+---
-# File server, work server
+title: 'Java Cloud Apps Workshop - File server, work server'

-## Second part objectives
+date: 2018-03-26 11:00:00 EET
+tags: ['java', 'cloud', 'microservices', 'spring boot']
+---

+Our objectives for this second part of the workshop will be:

 - create a service that allows us to upload files
 - uploaded files are saved at a configurable location on the server, with a unique ID